hail2u/vim-css3-syntax/README.md

 ### CSS Preprocessors: [Sass][2], [LESS][3], and [Stylus][4]

-`vim-css3-syntax` supports Sass's SCSS syntax only.
+`vim-css3-syntax` supports Sass’s SCSS syntax only.
 If you want to use this plugin with LESS, install [VIM-LESS][5].
-Sass's indent syntax and Stylus are not supported.
+Sass’s indent syntax and Stylus are not supported.